huggingface/diffusers/docs/source/en/api/pipelines/stable_diffusion/stable_diffusion_3.md

 ## Tiny AutoEncoder for Stable Diffusion 3

-Tiny AutoEncoder for Stable Diffusion (TAESD3) was introduced in [madebyollin/taesd](https://github.com/madebyollin/taesd) by Ollin Boer Bohan.
-It is a tiny distilled version of Stable Diffusion 3's VAE that can quickly decode the latents in a [`StableDiffusion3Pipeline`] almost instantly.
+Tiny AutoEncoder for Stable Diffusion (TAESD3) is a tiny distilled version of Stable Diffusion 3's VAE by [Ollin Boer Bohan](https://github.com/madebyollin/taesd) that can decode [`StableDiffusion3Pipeline`] latents almost instantly.

 To use with Stable Diffusion 3: